diaz4674/Sprint-Challenge-React-Wars/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 - [ ] What is React JS and what problems does it try and solve?
 Support your answer with concepts introduced in class and from your personal research on the web.
+    React JS is a JavaScript library for building user interfaces.
+It is a small package that can be used to build big, fast apps.

 - [ ] What does it mean to _think_ in react?
+    Thinking in React is breaking the UI down into Component Hierarchies, like a puzzle, trying to see what goes in what.

 - [ ] Describe state.
+    State is where data is stored.

 - [ ] Describe props.
+    Props are properties/data that can be passed to components to help build the UI.

 ## Project Set Up